In the Crosshairs

 What happens when a national park has too many deer?

+After a torrential morning rain in late May, the sun is blazing and the air is steamy, making the luxuriant beech and oak forest canopy pop against the basically bare ground.
 “It looks like someone came through here with a lawnmower,” says Ken Ferebee, natural resource management specialist with the National Park Service.

 We’re walking off trail—no bushwacking required—in the northern portion of Rock Creek Park, a 1,750-acre scenic oasis that starts in Maryland and runs along the creek through Washington, D.C., all the way to the Potomac River.
 It’s one of the country’s oldest and largest urban parks, managed to remain as wild as possible.
 In the backyard of the National Zoo and hundreds of houses and apartment buildings, the park is a recreation spot for bikers and picnickers, and rugged enough for hikers and even horseback riders.